 Vaccinating your kitten for feline herpes is your first line of defense.
-With feline herpes virus being so common, it’s imperative to vaccinate the kitten on schedule.
+With the feline herpes virus being so common, it’s imperative to vaccinate the kitten on schedule.
 The vaccination is not 100% effective in preventing infection, but in addition to the protection from initial infection, vaccinated cats are less likely to develop a major disease.
 Boosters for this vaccine may be needed later on during the cat’s lifetime.
 Consult with your vet regarding the best vaccination schedule for your cat, as this may depend on the cat’s overall health and living conditions.

 Many owners of “herpes kitties” still choose to supplement their cat’s diet with the amino acid L-lysine.
-Unfortunately, recent studies show that this isn’t effective against feline herpes virus.
+Unfortunately, recent studies show that this isn’t effective against the feline herpes virus.

-Even if you choose to use l-lysine, please remember that no supplementation can replace topical anti-viral medication in the case of an active ocular herpes infection.
+Even if you choose to use l-lysine, please remember that no supplementation can replace topical anti-viral medication in the case of active ocular herpes infection.
 Forgoing proper medical treatment for this condition could make your cat blind, so please follow the vet’s orders and take good care of your cat’s eyes!

 Ocular Herpes in Cats – Things to Remember

 To recap, here are a few things to remember about eye herpes in cats –

 - Ocular herpes is caused by the same virus that causes the common respiratory disease in cats known as Rhinotracheitis.